microsoft/vscode-edge-devtools/README.md

 * `sourceMapPathOverrides`: A mapping of source paths from the sourcemap, to the locations of these sources on disk.
 * `urlFilter`: A string that can contain wildcards that will be used for finding a browser target, for example, "localhost:*/app" will match either "http://localhost:123/app" or "http://localhost:456/app", but not "https://stackoverflow.com".
 This property will only be used if `url` and `file` are not specified.
 * `timeout`: The number of milliseconds that the Microsoft Edge Tools will keep trying to attach to the browser before timing out.
 Defaults to 10000ms.

+## FAQ

+1. How does this extension interact with the older JSDebugger Extension.
+    1. The other JSDebugger Extension is deprecated and has been integrated in the default debugging experience in VSCode.

 ## Contributing